Skip to content

 Midnite 2 / Left Wing Captain Ville Kirijatshenko

-This is the first aerobatics display season for Captain Ville Kirijatschenko, aged 32, flying the left wing no. 2 ship of the Midnight Hawks.
+This is the second aerobatics display season for Captain Ville Kirijatshenko, aged 33, flying the left wing no. 2 ship of the Midnight Hawks.
 Ville comes from Saarijärvi, and he graduated from Saarijärvi High School in 2009.
 That same year, he embarked on Pilot Reserve Officer Course 84 in Tikkakoski.
 He also worked as a part-time fire fighter at the Central Finland Rescue Services’ Saarijjärvi Fire Department.
 From the Pilot Reserve Officer Course, Ville was admitted to the Cadet Course 97 Air Force Pilot’s Programme at the National Defence University.
 He was assigned to the post of officer pilot in 2013, after which his pilot training continued at the Training Air Wing in Kauhava on the Hawk.

-In 2015, Ville moved on to F/A-18 training at Karelia Air Command to serve at Fighter Squadron 31 in Rissala.
+In 2015, Ville moved on to F/A-18 training at Karelia Air Wing to serve at Fighter Squadron 31 in Rissala.
 Ville was to return back home in Central Finland in 2020 being employed as an air combat instructor in the ranks of Fighter Squadron 41 in Tikkakoski.
 After completing his bachelor’s studies at the Military Academy, Ville embarked on his master’s studies in the framework of collaboration with the University of Jyväskylä on the special physical education and physical education pedagogy programme.
 He graduated as a Master of Military Sciences in 2019.

 Midnite 3 / Right Wing Captain Joonas Sunnari